 There are two “weights” to keep an eye on.
 First, look at the stroller weight.
 Not every stroller is designed to be lightweight.
-But if finding a lightweight product is important to you, look at which ones are designated as “lightweight” options.
+But if finding a lightweight stroller is important to you, look at which ones are designated as “lightweight” options.
 Secondly, check the weight limit for your baby or child.
 Some products will have a higher weight limit than others, meaning they last longer.

 #3 Criteria: Comfort Features